justin-wahyudi/ActualWebsite/README.md

 ## Welcome to LaLakers Pages

-This page is designed to help inform Los Angeles Lakers
+This page is designed to help inform Los Angeles Lakers fans and people interested in basketball, along with other news.

 ### Markdown